A Theory of Flavour and Set of the Interaction Structural Parts

 and thereby describes a situation when the numbers of the same elements in the classes (\ref{26}) and (\ref{27}) for $\nu_{l}$ and $l$ coincide.

-The latter convinces us here that reflexivity, symmetricality and transitivity of an equivalence relation (\ref{24}) hold regardless of a particle type, at which the interratio of any pair of elements from subsets (\ref{26}) and (\ref{27}) both for $\nu_{l}$ and for $l$ consist of the same sizes.
-They have the crucial value for establishment of the four more most diverse relationships.
+The latter convinces us here that reflexivity, symmetry and transitivity of an equivalence relation (\ref{24}) hold independently from the type of a particle, at which the interratio of any pair of elements from subsets (\ref{26}) and (\ref{27}) consists of the same sizes for both $\nu_{l}$ and $l.$ They have the crucial value for establishment of the four more most diverse relationships.

-To elucidate their idea, it is desirable to use two of them:
+To elucidate this idea, it is desirable to use two of them:

 or the two remaining equations.